 Abnormal Psychology will introduce students to behavioral disorders and research methods used in the field.
 This course will provide insight into abnormal behavior by examining biological, psychosocial, and sociocultural origins.
 Students will also learn about assessment, categorization, and treatment options for disorders, in addition to preventative measures.

-Offered: Fall or Spring or Summer Prerequisites: Take PSY.101
+Prerequisites: Take PSY.101